HP Laptop

 HP Pavilion 15 Disassembly and RAM, HDD Upgrade Options

-In this guide, I’ll explain how to disassemble the HP Pavilion 15 to remove and replace the hard drive, keyboard, palm rest, wireless card, RAM, heat sink, cooling fan, speaker, and motherboard.
+In this guide, I will explain how to disassemble the HP Pavilion 15 laptop to remove and replace the hard drive, keyboard, palm rest, wireless network card, memory module, heat sink, cooling fan, speakers, and motherboard.

 Join us on the social network!
 Follow us on Facebook for all the latest repair news.